Yu-Group/clinical-rule-vetting/readme.md

   - [ ] Describe each feature in the processed data in a file named `mrules/projects/{project_name}/data_dictionary.md`
   - [ ] Summarize the data and the prediction task in a file named `mrules/projects/{project_name}/readme.md`.
 This should include basic details of data collection (who, how, when, where), why the task is important, and how a clinical decision rule may be used in this context.
 Should also include your names/affiliations.
 - [ ] Modeling
-  - [ ] Implement the functions in `mrules/projects/{project_name}/baseline.py` for predicting given a baseline rule (if there is no existing rule for this project, then have each method simply return None)
+  - [ ] Baseline model - implement the functions in `mrules/projects/{project_name}/baseline.py` for predicting given a baseline rule (e.g. from the existing paper)
-    - See [the template file](rulevetting/templates/baseline.py) for documentation of each function
+    - See [the template file](rulevetting/templates/model.py) for documentation of each function
+  - [ ] New model - implement the functions in `mrules/projects/{project_name}/model_best.py` for making predictions using your newly derived best model
 - [ ] Lab writeup (see [instructions](docs/lab_writeup.md))
   - [ ] Save writeup into `mrules/projects/{project_name}/writeup.pdf` + include source files
   - Should contain details on exploratory analysis, modeling, validation, comparisons with baseline, etc.